Editor’s note: This post was originally published in March 2016. It has been updated and republished in February 2019.

 How to Make Bone Broth

 As the name implies, bone broth is made by simmering animal bones for several hours to release the nutrients found in the bones, cartilage, and marrow.
 Vegetables, herbs, and spices are often added for flavor, along with a dash of vinegar to help draw the nutrients from the bones.
 The resulting broth can be consumed alone, used as a soup base, or added to sauces and other dishes.

 Bone broth can be made from any type of animal bones, either cooked or raw.
 These include chicken & other types of poultry, beef, lamb, wild game, and fish.
 The only real difference in preparing different types of bone broth is the amount of time that the bones need to be simmered.
 A broth made with fish bones, for example, only needs to simmer for a few hours, while beef bones need to simmer for 48 hours or more to draw the maximum nutrients from the bones.

 The most important consideration when making bone broth is the quality of the ingredients used.
 Bones from factory farmed animals that have been given hormones and antibiotics are not a good choice.
-Look for the highest quality sources available for all of your bone broth ingredients.
+Look for the highest quality, organic sources available for all of your bone broth ingredients.

 6 Beneficial Nutrients Found in Bone Broth

 - Glycosaminoglycans (GAGs) – support collagen and elastin production which is good for the structure of the body, skin, hair, and nails.
 GAGs also aid in digestive health by helping to restore the intestinal lining.
 Important GAGs found in bone broth include glucosamine, hyaluronic acid, and chondroitin sulfate.